Almost everyone has sore, aching muscles now and then. Muscle pain can involve a small area or your whole body, ranging from mild to excruciating.

 Schedule an office visit if you have:

-- A tick bite or rash
+- A known tick bite or could have had a tick bite

 - Muscle pain, especially in your calves, that occurs with exercise and resolves with rest